Carole Wilkinson: Dragonkeeper

 Dragonkeeper was also shortlisted for the New South Wales Premier's Literary Awards (2004) for the Patricia Wrightson Prize for Children's Books.
-The book secured US Publication and the US version of the book was published in April 2005!
-It was published in the UK on 30 April 2005.
+The US version of the book was published in April 2005 and was published in the UK on 30 April of the same year.

-The first sequel to Dragonkeeper was published in September 2005, Garden of the Purple Dragon.
+The first sequel to Dragonkeeper was published in September 2005, titled Garden of the Purple Dragon.
 Dragon Moon followed in 2007.
-There is also a prequel to Dragonkeeper, a book called Dragon Dawn, about Danzi's adventures before he was put in Huangling Mountain.
+There is also a prequel to Dragonkeeper, a book called Dragon Dawn, about Danzi's adventures before he was put in Huangling mountain.